How do you creating an artists space at home?

-The first question to ask yourself – is a dedicated, separate studio necessary?
-While a separate building or room may not be necessary or even possible, if you are taking your art seriously you at least need a dedicated artist space.
+A separate building or room may not be necessary or even possible.
+But if you are taking your art seriously you at least need and want a dedicated artist space.

-You need a personal space that you don’t need to clean up afterwards and can easily store your art equipment and supplies, particularly essential if you have an artwork that is in progress.
+A personal space that you don’t need to clean up afterwards.
+A space that can easily store your art equipment and supplies, particularly essential if you have an artwork that is in progress.

 A few tips to consider when creating a studio or artist space:

-Lighting: If your space has fantastic natural light then you are very lucky, if not, or if you prefer to work at night then you will need to replace standard light bulbs with full spectrum lighting.
+If your space has fantastic natural light then you are very lucky.
+If not, or if you prefer to work at night then you will need to replace standard light bulbs with full spectrum lighting.
 This lighting provides the full spectrum of sunlight and so mimics natural lighting, allowing you to see true colours.

 So claim some space as your own, clear out items that are not needed and let your family and friends know the purpose of this space.